Best Places to Travel on Budget

 Best Time to visit: Nov-April

-The majority of Southeast Asian countries could make the budget destination list, but let’s move on to Europe.
-The Philippines is another amazing destination.
-We have to understand that costs in Europe cannot be compared to Asia as there are lots of differences in infrastructure and basic living standards.
+Most Southeast Asian countries could make the budget destination list, but let’s move on to Europe.
+The Philippines is another fantastic destination.
+We need to recognize that costs in Europe cannot be compared to those in Asia, given significant differences in infrastructure and basic living standards.

 4. Hungary, Europe

 Want to explore the hilly countryside?
 Plan a trip to Lake Balaton or other medieval villages to rejuvenate yourself, mingle with locals, and watch the gorgeous sunset.
-Surprisingly, the country is still cost-effective and less crowded than other popular Western countries.
+Surprisingly, the country remains cost-effective and less crowded than many popular Western countries.
 The local cuisine and Hungarian wine are delicious and super affordable.
 Hungary is one country that is increasingly climbing the popularity chart.
 Thankfully, it can be easily managed with limited funds.
-You can easily combine a trip to Budapest with the rest of Eastern Europe
+You can easily combine a trip to Budapest with the rest of Eastern Europe.

 Budget: